Consultation for this Bylaw closed on 15 June 2025.

 What is the Alcohol Control Bylaw?

-The purpose of the Alcohol Control Bylaw is reduce alcohol related harm, crime, or disorder in public places through prohibiting, regulating, or controlling the consumption, possession, or bringing of alcohol into public places.
+The purpose of the Alcohol Control Bylaw is to reduce alcohol related harm, crime, or disorder in public places through prohibiting, regulating, or controlling the consumption, possession, or bringing of alcohol into public places.

 Please note, this Bylaw does not apply to privately owned property and premises licensed to sell or supply alcohol (under the Sale and Supply of Alcohol Act 2012).